Everything to Know About Baby Rockers

 Do Leg Lifters turn SNOO into an inclined rocker?

-No. SNOO Leg Lifters raise your baby’s head a mere 2.5 degrees to help reduce stuffy noses and spitting up.
+No. SNOO Leg Lifters raise your baby’s head a mere 2.5 degrees to help reduce stuffy noses.
 That gentle incline is well under the 10-degree limit that the CPSC has deemed unsafe.

 Learn more about safe—and unsafe—baby products: